-Computer Science is an elite department ranked 11th in the UK for the quality of our research output in the latest Research Excellence Framework (2014).
 Our research excellence includes areas that are at the centre of the transformations that IT is bringing to society and the economy such as Big Data and The Internet of Things: algorithms, artificial intelligence, cloud computing, distributed systems, and machine learning.

 Download our summary flyer.

 "Royal Holloway has given me the chance to go beyond working for my degree and to start working towards my future.
 The department here gives you every opportunity to participate in the industry that exists beyond the walls of the lecture theatre."

 We offer our students the opportunity to spend a "year in industry" as part of their bachelors (BSc) and integrated masters (MSci) degree programmes.
 Students studying for a BSc take their placement after their second year of studies; MSci students take their placement after their third year.
 Only students with good academic performance are allowed to go on a placement.

 For companies and organisations, hosting a student is an excellent opportunity to recruit highly motivated members for their teams as well as determine whether the students would make suitable long-term hires.

 All students will have spent half of their first year learning and experimenting with object-oriented programming (Java) in Games and Robotics; they will also have taken a module in Software Design and another in Internet Services.
 They will also have developed projects in groups.